feridunAKYOL/JS-CSS-Clock--2/development-strategy.md

 ## 0. Development Strategy

-* Write the `README.md`including the final screen shot.
+* Write the `README.md`including the final screen shot and live demo.
 * Include a License
 * Include this `development.md` file